scottnelle/custom-related-products-for-woocommerce/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Custom Related Products for WooCommerce lets you choose which products should show in the related products area on a product detail page instead of simply showing products from the same category.
-Compatible with WooCommerce 2.1+
+Custom Related Products for WooCommerce lets you choose which products should show in the related products area on a product detail page.

 == Description ==